 What about all the change aspects of industry’s digital transformation?
 And what about the human aspect, for instance?
 Industry 4.0 is also all about people.

 It’s people that collaborate with cobots, have to be trained, need new skills in several cases (and at the end of the day still quite some older skills if Industry 4.0 wants to succeed), need to be able to leverage data, still need to be able to maintain and repair, the list goes on,… Of course they do matter a lot, as do processes and much more.
 But somewhere data is always present, it just depends on how you look at it.

 Industrial data lives in silos too

-In a blog post, Andy Rowland of our partner BT writes that data is fuelling the growth of Industry 4.0.
+In a blog post, Andy Rowland of BT writes that data is fuelling the growth of Industry 4.0.

 It certainly is and as Andy points out only a very small percentage of industrial data is currently used in a way that makes sense or adds value (an issue that is not just affecting Industry 4.0 and industrial data but pretty much all data-related activities and requires people and brains too by the way).

 One of the classic challenges as we know it in most information management and data environments: silos.

 In Industry 4.0 and industrial data these silos range from ERP (enterprise resource planning) and industrial control systems to traditional documents, both digital such as good old spreadsheets and – more often than thought – still in paper format too.
 Silo issues that indeed need to be solved by people who understand the gaps, can formulate a strategy, understand the processes, are able to solve the silo issues, bring in the right systems and put you on a path of the journey and vision which is called Industry 4.0.

 Industrial data in Industry 4.0: predicting equipment failure